Blog

 The Benefits of Modern LIS Laboratory Information System Software

 Every medical laboratory has unique requirements, which means the best laboratory information system software must be highly adaptable.
-For instance, anatomic pathology LIS platforms (anatomic pathology software) integrate with instruments in very different ways compared to molecular LIS solutions (molecular lab testing software).
-The best LIS software can therefore be fully customized to align with the specific workflows of each laboratory.
+For example, Anatomic pathology LIS platforms must integrate with instruments differently than molecular LIS solutions, and laboratory IT teams can fully customize the best LIS software to align with specific workflows.

-One of the key functions of all modern LIS systems is the effective management and tracking of the samples passing through the lab.
-This includes protocols for safekeeping, proper handling, data quality, and a proper chain of testing procedures.
-It also manages shipping and transport, tracks inventory locations, and maintains a record of prior testing procedures and results.
+One of the key functions of all modern LIS systems is the effective management and tracking of samples as they pass through the lab.
+It includes protocols for safekeeping, proper handling, data quality, and a proper chain of testing procedures, as well as managing shipping and transport, tracking inventory locations, and maintaining a record of prior testing procedures and results.

 Laboratory Workflow Management of Instruments and Inventory

-The best LIS software continuously monitors a laboratory’s instruments, work schedules, and maintenance needs.
-This includes tracking storage capacity, providing usage instructions, and issuing alerts for potential instrument malfunctions (before they disrupt operations).
+The best LIS software continuously monitors a laboratory's instruments, work schedules, and maintenance needs, tracks storage capacity, provides usage instructions, and issues alerts for potential instrument malfunctions.

-Modern LIS systems also support effective workforce and resource management.
-They streamline timelines, sample queues, and procedures, enabling lab directors and managers to allocate people, equipment, and resources more productively.
-The result is an optimized workflow that maximizes both efficiency and accuracy.
+Modern medical LIS systems support effective workforce and resource management by streamlining timelines, sample queues, and procedures, enabling lab directors and managers to allocate people, equipment, and resources more productively.
+The result is an optimized lab workflow that maximizes both efficiency and accuracy.

-Instead of relying on separate pathology lab software, advanced medical LIS systems handle both data analysis and results reporting.
-Information extracted from samples can be compiled, audited, shared, and analyzed seamlessly within the medical LIS, ensuring accuracy, compliance, and clear communication across the lab ecosystem.
+Advanced medical LIS systems handle both data analysis and result reporting.
+Information extracted from samples can be compiled, audited, shared, and analyzed seamlessly within the lab information system, ensuring accuracy, compliance, and clear communication across the organization’s ecosystem.

 Compliance with Regulations and Protocols

-Strict procedures are required when working with samples, reagents, and pathogens for storage, handling, and conduct.
-Advanced LIS systems can automate these processes to ensure compliance with regulations.
-These LIS software solutions streamline routine quality control checks and simplify reporting to regulatory agencies.
+Advanced laboratory information systems automate compliance with strict procedures required for sample, reagent, and pathogen storage, handling, and conduct.
+These modern LIS medical solutions streamline routine quality control checks and simplify reporting to regulatory agencies.

 Secure Data Storage and Easy Sharing

 The best laboratory information system software safeguards confidential patient data with robust security measures.
-Advanced LIS pathology platforms often utilize cloud-based storage, ensuring that all information and databases are securely protected, regularly backed up, and easily retrievable.
-By maintaining digital records in the cloud, labs can also streamline communication and share results seamlessly with hospitals, partner laboratories, clients, and other institutions.
+Advanced LIS pathology and clinical platforms often utilize cloud-based storage, ensuring all information and databases are securely protected, regularly backed up, and easily retrievable.
+By maintaining digital records in the cloud, labs can streamline communication and share results seamlessly with hospitals, partner laboratories, clients, and other institutions.

 Laboratory Billing and Lab Revenue Cycle Management

-The best LIS software unifies patient demographics, lab orders, insurance details, and financial data within a single workflow, minimizing claim denials, streamlining processing, and reducing time spent on collections.
+The best LIS software unifies patient demographics, lab orders, insurance details, and financial data within a single pathology or clinical lab workflow, minimizing claim denials, streamlining processing, and reducing time spent on collections.
+These integrated advantages set modern medical LIS software apart from traditional laboratory billing systems by enhancing revenue management and overall lab profitability.

 White Paper: Maximizing Your Lab’s Profitability - The Case for In-House Lab Billing

-Regardless of the lab environment, advanced LIS systems ensure all steps and requirements are taken and protocols followed.
-That list can include the following.
+Regardless of the environment, advanced medical LIS systems ensure staff meet all steps and requirements and follow protocols, including:

 - Time management